mphschmitt/chktropy/README.md

 For more informations, check `man 7 math_error`

 chktropy is not concerned with underflow of divide by zero errors.
-The only ones we should actually care about are overflow and invalid, which itself results for an overflow.
+The only ones we should actually care about are overflow and invalid, which itself results trom an overflow.

 ## Overflow error